garciart/flask-demo/docs/TRACKER.md

 1. Ensure you are using Python 3.8 or later: `python --version` or `python3 -V`.
 If not, install the latest version of Python available for your operating system.
 2. Clone this repository: `git clone https://github.com/garciart/flask-demo`
-3. Access the local repository: `cd flask-demo`
+3. Navigate to your copy of the repository (this will be your project directory): `cd flask-demo`
-4. Create a Python virtual environment in the directory: `python -m venv $PWD/.venv`
+4. Create a Python virtual environment in the project directory: `python<version> -m venv $PWD/.venv`
 5. Activate the Python virtual environment: `source .venv/bin/activate` (Linux) or `.venv/Scripts/activate` (Windows)
 6. Install pip: `python -m pip install --upgrade pip`
-8. Install required packages: `python -m pip install -r requirements.txt`
+7. Install required packages: `python -m pip install -r requirements.txt`
-9. Each version of the **Tracker** application has its own package directory:
+8. Each version of the **Tracker** application has its own package within your project directory:
-   - Review the `README.md` file in the first version directory using an editor of your choice: `tracker_01/README.md`
+   - Review the `README.md` file in the `tracker_01` package using an editor of your choice (`tracker_01/README.md`)
    - Run the application from the project directory using the directions in the `README.md` file: `python -B -m flask --app tracker_01 run`
    - Continue the next version.